aishidutta13/Netflix-Content-Analysis/README.md

 ## Possible Improvements

-- Add dashboard screenshots directly to the README.
 - Rename the cleaned dataset to `netflix_cleaned.csv`.
 - Add more visualizations inside the notebook.
 - Include predictive analysis for future content growth.